MCP and ACP integration

 ACP (Agent Client Protocol)

 ACP lets host applications and local clients use Harn as a runtime backend.
-Communication is JSON-RPC 2.0 over stdin/stdout.
+Communication is JSON-RPC 2.0 over stdin/stdout or WebSocket text frames.

 Bridge-level tool gates and daemon idle/resume notifications are documented in Bridge protocol.